jzhen3/ML-Project/README.md

 ![
 ](images/alice.png) ![Screenshot](images/land.png) ![Screenshot](images/balto.png) ![Screenshot](images/pocahontas.png)

-an example with lower silhouette coefficient around 0.2 is below, movies with in the same cluster often only have one or two same genre, and the runtime varies by alot.
-But there are way more movies in one cluster so we have more to recomend to the users.
+An example with a lower silhouette coefficient of around 0.2 is below.
+Movies with in the same cluster often only have one or two same genres, and the runtime varies by a lot.
+However, there are way more movies in one cluster, so we have more to recommend to the users.

 cluster 1: ['Screamers', 'Crumb', 'Judge Dredd', 'Species', 'Strange Days', 'Hoop Dreams', "Mary Shelley's Frankenstein", 'Outbreak', 'Jurassic Park',...]